Sligo Airport: History

 Since the end of passenger flights in 2011, the airport has continued to be a base for the Irish Coast Guard Rescue Helicopter (Rescue 118).
 General aviation also operates at the airport, including aircraft such as Cessnas, Pipers, and Beechcraft.
 Sligo Aero Club continues to operate from the airport.
 The airport receives occasional visits from jets which are suited to land on the shorter runway.

+Services and facilities

+The runway at Sligo Airport has an asphalt surface and measures 1072m in length and 30m in width..
+There are four hangers at the airport, numbered 1 through 4.
+Hanger 3 is used for aircraft maintenance and Hanger 4 is used for Bristow Helicopters' Coast Guard operations.
+Hangarage is also available to rent for both long and short term storage.
+Various types of fuel are available at the airport, and there is an ICAO Category 2 rescue fire fighting service present during operating hours, with Category 3 and 4 available on request.
+The airport operates between 08:00 and 21:30 daily, and the ATC tower is active from the hours of 0800 to 12:30, 13:15 to 18:15 and 19:00 to 21:30.

+Sligo Airport runway with Knocknarea in the background.

+View of the hangers and terminal from across the runway at Sligo airport.